Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/troubleshooting.md

 * Please make sure you have correct rpc node chosen for your network and that it is also reachable via your machine.

-* Please find the correct smart contract addresses [here](./operator-installation#holesky-smart-contract-addresses).
+* Please find the correct smart contract addresses listed in the [Operator Installation](./operator-installation.md) section.

+#### How to resolve the error "No contract code at given address" imply?

+Ensure that your operator is pointing to the correct RPC service and that it is accessible from your operator ([example](https://chainlist.org/)).